wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 The Plugins row of the table actually controls the same Setting as the "Enable administration menus - Plugins" checkbox at the bottom of the Network Settings Admin panel.
 It is provided here to avoid the confusion that otherwise exists when Super Administrators cannot figure out why their Site Administrators do not even have a Plugin menu on their Site Admin panels.

 Within the "Who Sees Them?" table, the column entitled "Site Administrators" also refers to anyone else with the "activate_plugins" Capability for the Site.

+A "Show/Hide Plugins" table of choices can be used to always Display or Hide specific plugins for Site Administrators.
+This is especially useful for Super Administrators developing or testing new plugins that are not yet ready for use by Site Administrators.
+It can be also used when only a few of the many plugins installed are to be made available to Site Administrators.

 = Definitions =